williamc6272/sep10-freedom-project/tool/learning-log.md

   * Changing position helps me move the model where I can see it in the scene.
 * Question I still have
   * How do I add animation or movement to a 3D model in A-Frame?
+* What I’m going to try next:
+  * Try adding animation or movement to my 3D model.